Sunnyside Park: Improvement Project

 Project Description

-Using funds from the Parks GO Bond and $4.2 million provided by the University of Utah, Sunnyside Park will be enhanced to better reflect neighborhood needs.
+Using funds from the Parks GO Bond and $4.2 million provided by the University of Utah, this project totals approximately $5 million to “reimagine” Sunnyside Park and reflect neighborhood needs.

 Community members shared insights and ideas with the City’s project team in the Fall of 2024.
-These are guiding the draft designs of the park improvements, which will be presented back to the community in early 2025.
+Collectively, three priorities for the park were identified:

 Project Details